Video Fluoroscopic Swallowing Exam (VFSE)/Esophagram

 You will sit upright on a chair or stool or stand on a platform.
 If necessary, you may remain in a wheelchair.
 Infants and children sit in secure seats.

-You will eat and drink controlled amounts of foods and liquids in different thicknesses that have been mixed with barium contrast material.
+You will eat and drink controlled amounts of foods and liquids in different thicknesses and textures that have been mixed with barium contrast material.
 The pathologist may try to help you swallow better by changing cups, utensils, or your body position.

 As you eat and drink, the doctor will move the x-ray camera near your throat.
 The pathologist and radiologist will watch you swallow in real time using a fluoroscope.
 The images are usually digitally recorded so your doctor can review them later.